 • Inspecting your Ratchet Straps for potential defects in the tie-down webbings such as burns, mold or mildew, or any other frayed webbing on your tie downs.

 • You should also always make sure to inspect your ratchet mechanism as well for any damage such as dings, missing metal chunks, or corrosion on your metal ends.
 Although this is extremely rare that the Ratchet Mechanism is defected it possible over time that it may need to be replaced.

 • Keeping your Tie Down Straps in a dry environment can do wonders to your tie down straps lifespan.
-By storing Ratchet Straps inside of a dry warm space that is away from the elements can greatly improve the life expectancy of your tie downs.
+Storing Ratchet Straps inside of a dry warm space that is away from the elements can greatly improve the life expectancy of your tie downs.

 • Another great way to maintain your ratchet straps is by using rubber bands to keep your tie downs organized and to prevent friction from occurring that could cause burns to occur if not organized as well as knots.